-- runs one of the following operating systems: macOS Yosemite 10.10.3 or later, Ubuntu 14.04 or later, Windows 10 Professional, Enterprise or Education (version 1803 or later).
+- runs one of the following operating systems: macOS Yosemite 10.13.X (High Sierra) or later, Ubuntu 16.X or later, Windows 10 Professional, Enterprise or Education (version 1803 or later).
 Please note that Windows 10 Home is not sufficient as not all the Software required for the program can be installed on that OS.

-- can connect to networks via a wireless connection (and preferably also a wired connection)
+- can connect to networks via a wireless connection

-- has at least 40 GB disk space available
+- has at least 50 GB disk space available

-- has at least 4 GB of RAM
+- has at least 8 GB of RAM

 - uses a 64-bit CPU